 New runtime systems are started by the SNMP agent while processing set requests for a 'smLaunchStart' variable.
 The SNMP agent first searches for an already running runtime systems which matches the security profiles associated with the 'smLaunchStart' variable.
-If no suitable runtime system is available, a new runtime system is started by preparing the environment for the new runtime system and starting the executable for the runtime system in a new process which conforms to the operating system security profile.
+If no suitable runtime system is available, a new runtime system is started by either

+- (a) starting the executable for the runtime system in a new process which conforms to the operating system security profile, and establishing a bi-directional pipe to the runtime systems standard input/output streams to be used for SMX transport, or - (b) preparing the environment for the new runtime system and starting the executable for the runtime system in a new process which conforms to the operating system security profile.
 The SNMP agent prepares to accept a connection from the new runtime system.

-The 'smRunState' of all scripts that should be executed in this new runtime system is set to 'initializing'.
+The 'smRunState' of all scripts that should be executed in the new runtime system is set to 'initializing'.